diddyjax19/NestIT-Phonestore/README.md

  ![](./readmeDocumentation/screenshot/recipeLibrary.png)

- * By clicking on the image of the recipe, the user will be redirected to a page where the user can see the whole recipe with descriptions and ingredients.
+ * By clicking on the image of the category selected, the user will be redirected to a page where the user can see the whole recipe with descriptions and ingredients.

  ![](./readmeDocumentation/screenshot/viewRecipe.png)